cellbricks/cellbricks.github.io/artifact/index.md

 The two main components we extend are the access gateway (AGW) and the orchestrator (Orc8r).
 We extend Magma’s AGW to support our secure attachment protocol: we define new NAS messages and handlers and implement these as extensions to Magma’s AGW and srsUE.
-We implement the broker service (called brokerd) as part of Magma’s Orc8r component deployed on AWS.
+We implement the broker service (called brokerd) as part of Magma’s Orc8r component deployed on Amazon Web Services (AWS).
 Brokerd maintains a database of subscriber profiles (called SubscriberDB) and implements the secure attachment protocol, processing authentication requests from bTelcos’.

+We support running the orchstrator in AWS by modifing the [dev_utils.py](https://github.com/cellbricks/magma/blob/master/orc8r/tools/fab/dev_utils.py) to allow geteway registration towards a remote (non-local) orchestrator.
+With this change, setting up Magma's AGW and orchestrator is almost the same as what is described in this [guide](https://magma.github.io/magma/docs/1.1.0/basics/quick_start_guide) with two differences.
+Firstly, run the orchestrator in an AWS instance, instead of locally.
+Secondly, in dev_utils.py, change the value of `ORC8R_IP` to the public IP address of the AWS instance, and (optionally) the value of `CERT_DIR` to a directory name where you would like your gateway certificates to reside in.

 #### SAP Latency Measurements